jaseg/openmind/README.md

 Introduction
 ------------
-This repository contains the second version of the hardware.
-This is a modular system: Each PCB can (depending on what chip you put on it and what you want to do) measure signals on one or two channels with one (absolute) or two (difference) electrodes each.
-The chips used are ADS129X, 24-bit ADSs with integrated AC hum filter and preamplifier with differential inputs.
+This repository contains the third version of the hardware.
+This is a modular system: Each PCB can (depending on what chip you put on it and what you want to do) measure signals on one or two channels with one (absolute) or two (differential) electrodes each.
+The chips used are ADS129X, 24-bit ADCs with integrated AC hum filter and preamplifier with differential inputs.
 The ADS1291 contains one, the ADS1292 two channels.
-In a one-channel configuration one board is the digital equivalent of a conventional EEG's active electrode.
+In a single-channel configuration one board is the digital equivalent of a conventional EEG's active electrode.

-All "digital active electrodes" can be connected on one SPI bus with one !CS-line per module - so a bunch of eight of them can be controlled via three SPI pins and 8 !CS pins.
+All these "digital active electrodes" can be connected on one SPI bus with one !CS-line per module - so a bunch of eight of them can be controlled via three SPI pins and 8 !CS pins (which themselves can be multiplexed from three pins using a small logic IC)

 Electrode Connections
 ---------------------
 ### Electrode modes
-In absolute mode you connect one electrode to each channel's positive (non-inverting) input, and connect the negative (inverting) inputs to the reference signal (as denoted on the schematic/PCB).
+In absolute mode you connect one electrode to each channel's positive (non-inverting) input, and connect the negative (inverting) input to the reference signal (as denoted on the schematic/PCB).
-In absolute mode you connect one electrode to each of the two inputs per channel and the device will measure the potential between each pair of them.
+In differential mode you connect one electrode to each of the two inputs of each channel and the device will measure the potential between each pair.

 ### Right-leg drive (RLD)
 The RLD is an op-amp which is used to cancel out LF interference with the EEG signal.
 It works by continuously comparing a reference potential (normally VDD/2) with an average of all electrode signals and driving a dedicated reference electrode with the difference.
 This signal is very weak and thus not noticable except in the measurements.
 Multiple devices can be cascaded by connecting their ``RLD_INV`` pins together and powering down all but one RLD.
 This RLD's output signal is used to provide the reference voltage.
 The active RLD can be selected at runtime, and you could even select the reference electrode at runtime from any electrode connected to one of the inputs - sacrificing that one electrode.